How Smart Devices can Help You Save Energy

 A high-tech home doesn't have to mean high electricity bills.
-Setting up a smart, energy-conscious household can help individual homeowners preserve environmental resources by conserving energy and water.
+Setting up a smart, energy-conscious household can help individual homeowners preserve environmental resources by conserving energy.

-Eco-friendly smart homes can help homeowners reduce energy waste.
-Up to 35% of home energy gets wasted.
-Smart thermostats, plugs and motion detectors only activate when someone is nearby, or when engaged through a smartphone app.
+So, how do smart devices help you reduce it?
+Smart thermostats, plugs or lights only activate when someone is nearby, or when engaged through a smartphone app.
+This helps reduce unintentional energy consumption and, by extension, rejected energy.

-Smart appliances like thermostats combine the use of sensors, algorithms, machine learning, and cloud computing to help make your home as comfortable and energy efficient.
+Smart appliances like thermostats combine the use of sensors, algorithms, machine learning, and cloud computing to help make your home as comfortable as it is energy efficient.
 They can also provide remote control and automation based on your activity and preferences.
 They may also be energy efficient themselves, like ours, which uses .03 watts in standby, well under the maximum 3 watts for ENERGY STAR certification.

-Smart thermostats save energy by allowing homeowners to program set points.
+Smart thermostats can save energy by allowing homeowners to program set points.
 A set point is a desired temperature you’d like your home to have.
 The set points help the heating and cooling system in the home maintain the desired temperature.
 This helps avoid the need for the furnace or AC to run on high for an extended period of time due to temperature fluctuations during off-peak times.

 Smart thermostats also have the capability to acclimate to the daily habits of homeowners.
 The thermostats are then able to program themselves.
 This can ensure the house maintains a comfortable temperature without running the home's HVAC system at full capacity.

-Our smart thermostats do these things, and can use temperature sensors to focus on the temperature of a specific room, the thermostat, or the average of all the sensors.
+Our smart thermostats do these things, and can use temperature sensors for specific rooms, to warm or cool the house only until that room is a certain temperature.
 This lets you avoid heating or cooling your home more than you need to.
-Plus, your intrusion sensors can signal the thermostat to pause when doors or windows are open.
+Plus, your door and window sensors can signal the thermostat to pause when doors or windows are open.

 Smart plugs are often compatible with smart speakers and voice commands.
-You may be able to turn out your kitchen light from the driver's seat of your car in the garage, by telling your smart speaker, "Turn off the kitchen lights."
+You may be able to turn off your kitchen light from the driver's seat of your car in the garage, by telling your smart speaker, "Turn off the kitchen lights."
 This can make saving energy convenient, especially when you’re busy doing dishes or leaving the house.

 Instead of using energy to maintain a brightly lit room at all times, smart lighting allows homeowners to adjust the lights based on the size of the room, time of day and personal preferences.

 Motion detectors are useful for energy saving purposes because they can turn lights on when you need them, and off when you don’t.
 Motion detectors can be triggered by movement when anyone moves in the area.